Why I Started Big Network

 The Inspiration for Big Network

 In 2012, I built a wireless gigabit Internet Service Provider (ISP) called Really Fast in Seattle, Washington.
 We provided customers with fast Internet services with simple pricing and great customer support.
-We ran a reliable network for our customers by using some network tunneling magic to make the network resilient to maintenance events and outages.
+We ran a reliable network for our customers by using fixed wireless, fiber and diverse pathed internet in combination with network tunneling to make the network resilient to maintenance events and outages.

 At Really Fast, our target customers were tenants in multi-dwelling and multi-tenant buildings.
 To deliver services, we used multiple wireless backhaul radios and fiber optics lines that fed back to our data centers.
 When we could, we created diverse paths from our datacenters to the buildings we serviced.
-When we could not, we had to improvise, and that’s where we used some magical network tunneling technologies.
+When we could not, we had to improvise, and that’s where we used network tunneling as part of our strategy.

 We used tunneling technology to build redundancy in places that would otherwise be single homed to the Internet.
-This Macgyvered solution kept us out of trouble and kept our customers incredibly happy with our services.
+This solution kept us out of trouble during any network disruptions and kept our customers incredibly happy with our services.
 We sold the company in 2015 and it became part of Wave Broadband’s Gigabit offering.

 In 2018 I co-founded and helped launch another Gigabit ISP by the name of Honest Networks in Manhattan, New York.
 Same premise: simple, reliable, and fast Internet service with great customer service.
 It is now one of the highest rated residential ISPs in New York.

-At Honest, we would deliver Internet over 80GHz wireless backhaul technology.
-This wireless technology can do 10Gbps at low latency, however, it is significantly affected by rain fade.
-When storms would come into New York, we needed a fast way to recover from dropped packets that would be un-noticeable by customers.
-I again implemented tunneling as a failover method for radios until dual path physical infrastructure could be installed.
-It again worked great and worked as a great stop gap.
+At Honest, we would deliver Internet over wireless backhaul technology along with fiber.
+This wireless technology can do 10Gbps at low latency, however, it is has the risk of being affected by rain fade.
+When heavy storms would come into New York, we needed a fast way to recover from dropped packets that would be un-noticeable by customers.
+We again implemented tunneling as a failover method for radios until dual path physical infrastructure could be installed.
+The tunneling strategy again worked great.
 As with ReallyFast, we used tunneling technology to keep our network online and our customers happy.

-Yet there were always problems with tunnels: the speed via tunnel was never good enough to be a primary link, there were weird MTU issues, and other imperfections in using tunnels, especially behind Network Address Translation (NAT).
-We could not support advanced services like Multi-Protocol Label Switching (MPLS), Ethernet Private Line (EPL), or EVPN.
+Yet there were always problems with tunnels: the speed via tunnel was never good enough to be a primary link, there were various imperfections in using tunnels, especially behind Network Address Translation (NAT).
+We could not support advanced services or common network protocols through several types of tunnels.
 As both companies grew we started to get requests for different services: Customers wanted access to the cloud; they wanted to link branch locations together; They wanted to cross connect to their datacenter.
-The tunnels were good enough for general Internet traffic, but could never meet the reliability requirements for advanced services.
+The tunnels were good enough for general Internet traffic, but could never meet the reliability requirements or flexibility required for advanced services.

 It is worth touching on the topic of tunnels and NATs for a moment: Tunnels need at least one site of the tunnel endpoint to be generally discoverable on the Internet.
 You generally need some globally available IP address for tunnel clients to connect to, creating a discoverable and therefore DoS’able (Denial of Service) point on your network.
 If you’re behind NAT, you need to forward ports.
 If you’re behind a Dynamic IP address, you need something like Dynamic DNS to keep the endpoint known to clients.
 This is all overhead, complexity, and operational burden for the benefit of establishing backup paths for a network to use!